awsdocs/amazon-eks-user-guide/doc_source/managed-node-groups.md

 + Amazon EKS adds Kubernetes labels to managed node group instances\.
 These Amazon EKS\-provided labels are prefixed with `eks.amazon.com`\.
 + Amazon EKS automatically drains nodes using the Kubernetes API during terminations or updates\.
 Updates respect the pod disruption budgets that you set for your pods\.
 + There are no additional costs to use Amazon EKS managed node groups, you only pay for the AWS resources you provision\.
++ While it is not currently possible to enable encryption of the root EBS volumes of the nodes directly, you can enable encryption by default for all new EBS volumes within a region - which will apply to Managed Node Groups as well as all other EBS volumes.
+For more information, see [EBS Encryption by Default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default).